-

 Annotating Kimmo Eriksson’s Poem

 “Start counting her NUMBER OF FACES,” Kimmo Eriksson, Brush up your Björner (2008).
 The time is right to annotate Kimmo Eriksson’s memorable poem: 1.
 What are Chip firing games?
-Many women will find it admirable if you tell her … Continue reading
+Many women will find it admirable if you tell her she … Continue reading

 A New Rector-Elect at the Hebrew University of Jerusalem